 The management company selects brokers or counterparties according to a procedure consistent with the applicable regulations.
-As part of this selection, the management company fulfils its best execution obligation at all times.
+In the context of this selection, the management company always upholds its best execution obligation.

-The objective selection criteria used by the Management Company specifically includes the quality of order executions, the rates applied, and the financial soundness of each broker or counterparty.
+The objective selection criteria used by the management company specifically include the quality of order executions, the rates applied, and the financial soundness of each broker or counterparty.

-The choice of counterparties and investment firms and service providers of HSBC Global Asset Management (France) is made according to a precise evaluation process intended to guarantee the company a high-quality service.
-This is a key element in the general decision-making process which incorporates the impact of the service quality of the broker across all our departments: Management, Financial and Credit Analysis, Trading and Middle Office.
+The counterparties, investment companies, and service providers of HSBC Global Asset Management (France) are selected according to a specific evaluation process intended to ensure that quality service is provided to the company.
+This is a key element in the general decision-making process that incorporates the impact of the service quality of the broker across all our departments: Management, Financial Analysis and Credit, Trading, and Middle Office.

 Counterparty selection can involve an entity linked to the HSBC Group or the UCITS's depositary.

-The "Policy of best execution and selection of intermediaries" is detailed on the management company's website.
+The detailed "Policy on best execution and intermediary selection" is available on the management company's website.

-IV - Marketing information
+IV - Commercial information

-All information concerning the mutual fund may be obtained by directly contacting the management company:
+All information concerning the mutual fund may be obtained by contacting the marketer directly:

-Coeur Défense - 110 esplanade du Général de Gaulle - La Défense 4 - 92400 Courbevoie email: hsbc.client.services-am@hsbc.fr
+Coeur Défense - 110 esplanade du Général de Gaulle - La Défense 4 - 92400 Courbevoie e-mail: hsbc.client.services-am@hsbc.fr

-The most recent annual and periodic documents are available upon written request from the unitholder at:
+The most recent annual and interim documents are available upon written request from the unitholder to:

-Subscription and redemption requests are centralised with HSBC Continental Europe and Caceis Bank France, whose addresses are as follows:
+Subscription and redemption requests are centralised with HSBC Continental Europe and CACEIS Bank, whose addresses are as follows:

-HSBC Continental Europe 38, avenue Kléber 75116 Paris

-CACEIS Bank 89-91 rue Gabriel Péri 92120 Montrouge
+HSBC Continental Europe 38, Avenue Kléber 75116 Paris CACEIS Bank 89-91 rue Gabriel Péri 92120 Montrouge